 16. Other planets also have auroras

-The aurora are not unique to Earth.
-Both Jupiter and Saturn have stronger magnetic fields and auroras have been observed on both gas planets.
-We know this from the Hubble Space Telescope and the Cassini and Galileo spacecraft.
+Both Jupiter and Saturn, for example, have immense magnetic fields (far stronger than Earth’s!) and auroras have been observed on both gas giants.
+These displays were first detected by the Hubble Space Telescope and later studied in greater detail by the Cassini and Galileo spacecraft.

 17. You can photograph the lights with a modern smartphone